tuura/centrifuge/README.md

 ## Features

-* Import undirected graphs from GraphML files
+* The `Cruncher.DSL` module provides a DSL for protein network import, transformation and FPGA embedding.
-* Manipulate and transform polymorphic graph expressions with magnificent `Alga` library
+* The `Cruncher.GraphML.Parse` lets to parse GraphML files into polymorphic algebraic graph expressions.
-* Generate VHDL descriptions of graph circuits
+* The `Cruncher.VHDL.PrettyPrinter` provide a VHDL-code generator for algebraic graph expressions.

-## Description
+## More info

-This code is meant to be an accompanying material for 'Embedding Graphs in Silicon' FDL'17 paper.
+This repo is meant to be an accompanying material for 'Embedding Graphs in Silicon' FDL'17 paper.

 VHDL code generation is a port of a corresponding [pangraph](https://github.com/tuura/pangraph/tree/master/src/Pangraph/VHDL) module.